dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 #### Flight Controller

-The Flight Controller is an onboard computer that couples control information from the pilot with sensor information to adjust the thrust at each propellor and fly the aircraft as desired.
+The Flight Controller is an aircraft's main micro controller that couples control information from the pilot with sensor information to adjust the thrust at each propellor and fly the aircraft as desired.

 #### Camera

-The camera can record image and video data locally or transfer it wirelessly to an Android or iOS mobile device.
-Wireless transfer includes the option of a live video stream from the camera.
-Camera exposure and settings are highly customizable allowing capture of the perfect shot.
+The camera can record image and video data locally.

 #### Gimbal

 The gimbal holds the camera and can rotate it around three axes.
 The rotation can be used to both control the direction the camera points, and provide rotational stabilization when the aircraft is not horizontal.
-The gimbal is mounted on a damped plate, meaning the camera is both stabilized from lateral vibrations and rotational movement.
+The gimbal is mounted on a damped plate for Matrice 100 and on a specialized gimbal mount for Matrice 600 and Matrice 600 Pro to stabilize lateral vibrations and rotational movement.

-#### Vision Obstacle Avoidance & Positioning

-Advanced sensors help the aircraft perceive the world around it.
-Stereo cameras are used to detect obstacles near the product.
-Downward facing cameras and ultrasonic sensors are used to determine relative ground position providing accurate velocity estimates and stable hover position in GPS denied environments (like indoors).

 #### Smart Battery